acquia/content-hub-php/README.md

-# Content Services Client for PHP
+# Plexus Client for PHP

 [![Build Status](https://magnum.travis-ci.com/acquia/content-service-client-php.svg?token=PH71WkhMufTnsVvCU5rV)](https://magnum.travis-ci.com/acquia/content-service-client-php)

-A PHP Client for consuming the [Content Services API](https://github.com/acquia/content-service-api)
+A PHP Client for [Plexus](https://github.com/acquia/plexus)

 ## Installation

-Content Services Client Library can be installed with Composer by adding it as a dependency to your project's composer.json file.
+Plexus Client for PHP can be installed with Composer by adding it as a dependency to your project's composer.json file.
 To start using composer follow these steps:

 #### Install Composer: